btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 ## Introduction

-After reading the scientific literature and thinking about the first principles, I've built a routine that I believe (as far as the evidence goes) maximises hypertrophy but also happens to be very easy and lazy.
+After reading the scientific literature and thinking the first principles, I've built a routine that I believe (as far as the evidence goes) maximises hypertrophy but also happens to be very easy and painless.
 This training method deviates from most programs in two (three) main ways:

-1. Advocates full body workout 5 days a week
+1. Advocates full body workouts, 5 days a week
-2. Advocates long (~15--25 minute) rests between sets, and even longer rests (~ hours) between exercises
+2. Advocates long (~15--25 minute) rests between sets, and even longer rests (~hours) between exercises
 3. (optional) Consider cluster sets (resting a couple of seconds in between reps) and blood-flow restriction training

-I designed the method for my very particular set of circumstances and preferences (I have a home gym and prefer squeezing in sets throughout the day rather than blocking out a large block of time), but I believe this method of training could actually be optimal for muscle growth.
+While I designed the method for my very particular set of circumstances and preferences (I have a home gym and prefer squeezing in sets throughout the day rather than blocking out a large block of time), I believe this method of training could actually be optimal for muscle growth.

 The key idea is to maximise effective volume and muscle protein synthesis